ancap-ch/from-en/en/Universally Preferable Behaviour/p03_ch03_01_existence_versus_non-existence.md

 What we call “the government” is merely another example of this *null zone* wherein up is down, black is white, truth is falsehood and evil is good.

 Society progresses exactly to the degree that reason and evidence make the great leap from the personal to the universal, and destroy any irrational *null zones* in the way.
-Science progresses exactly to the degree that it rejects the irrationality of God and subjective “absolutes.”
+Science progresses exactly to the degree that it rejects the irrationality of God and subjective “absolutes”.
 Medicine progresses exactly to the degree that it rejects the efficacy of prayer and empty ritual, and instead relies on reason and evidence.
 Philosophy also – and human society in general – will advance exactly to the degree that it rejects the irrational “square-circle morality” of statist and religious ethical theories.

 ### Government

-Saying that the government operates under opposite moral rules from the rest of society is exactly the same as saying, “leprechauns are immune to gravity.”
+Saying that the government operates under opposite moral rules from the rest of society is exactly the same as saying, “leprechauns are immune to gravity”.
 First of all, leprechauns do not exist – and one of the ways in which we know that they do not exist is that it is claimed that they are immune to gravity.
 Everything that has mass is subject to gravity – that which is immune to gravity by definition does not have mass, and therefore does not exist.
-The statement “leprechauns are immune to gravity” is a tautology, which only confirms the non-existence of leprechauns – it is the semantic equivalent of “that which does not exist, does not exist.”
+The statement “leprechauns are immune to gravity” is a tautology, which only confirms the non-existence of leprechauns – it is the semantic equivalent of “that which does not exist, does not exist”.
 A is A, Aristotle’s first law of logic, does precious little to confirm the existence of that which is defined as non-existence.

 In the same way, when we say that it is morally good for soldiers to murder and government representatives to steal, we know that “soldiers” and “government representatives” as moral categories are *completely invalid*.